-Vulnerabilities specific to the Palmdale Water District include the structures and lake listed in Section 5.3.1.

-Effects on people, housing, commercial and industrial structures, and infrastructure.
+Vulnerabilities specific to the District include the structures and lake listed in Section 5.2.1, and these vulnerabilities have effects on people, housing, commercial and industrial structures, and infrastructure.
 Extreme weather incidents as noted above can cause extensive and costly damage to housing, commercial and industrial structures, infrastructure, and even injury or loss of life.
 The danger is multiplied by the risks of power line downing, floods, and landslides/mudslides.

-The risk probability and risk severity assessment listed in Table 5-12 was identified by the planning team.
+The risk probability and risk severity assessment are identified in Table 5-3